Glaucoma—Congenital

 Basics

-• Elevation of intraocular pressure (IOP) due to congenital anomalies that prevent outflow of aqueous humor, leading to damage to the optic nerve
+• Elevation of intraocular pressure (IOP) and associated damage to the optic nerve

-• About 80% of childhood glaucoma presents in the 1st year of life.
-Secondary congenital glaucoma is associated with systemic conditions.
+• >75% of childhood glaucoma presents in the 1st year of life.

 • PCG accounts for ~1/2 of all cases of childhood glaucoma.